alphagov/transition-config/README.md

 * 410 if invalid new (easy)
 * fold (following redirects in the file) (split out from munge?)
 * sort -u (easy)

+## Current process for munging Scotland (very manual)

+* munge, then remove all rows where the old url has a query string, then remove any that have mailto, then tidy